DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>&lt;em&gt;From the Pyre&lt;/em&gt; is definitley good, but I&#x27;m not sure what the band intended me to get out of it that&#x27;s any different than what got when I walked away from last year&#x27;s &lt;em&gt;Prelude to Ecstacy&lt;/em&gt;.
+    <p>*From the Pyre* is definitley good, but I&#x27;m not sure what the band intended me to get out of it that&#x27;s any different than what got when I walked away from last year&#x27;s *Prelude to Ecstacy*.
 Does it need to necessarily say something different?
 No. The songs are certainly distinct enough from one another so I don&#x27;t have problem telling the albums apart or calling either one-note.
 What I wished for was a distinct theme, motif, story... anything that makes this feel like anything other than B sides from their last album.
 I liked their last album a lot, so it&#x27;s not unwelcome, but I wish they took an extra year on this one to set them apart more. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=Oa2eBo-qKVw" class="listen-link" target="_blank">Listen</a>